 Recommendation 2: Utilization reports be included as part of the current G-NRUF process at the Exchange Area level.
 This change should happen before the implementation of TBP so that overall effectiveness of the new TBP regime can be assessed against an initial baseline.
 Reporting of Utilization shall be at the Exchange Area level of detail.

+[Not sure if/where the following fits]

+Reviewing periodic utilization reports from carriers after numbering resources have been allocated requires that the regulator place more emphasis on audits and process improvements on those carriers reporting low utilization of numbering resources after the fact.

 Forecasting

+NTD: Explain how forecasts are used today to justify additional numbers.

+Identify changes being recommended.

+If this is consistent with US then say so.
+If not, then state why our recommendations differ.

+Same for geo and non-geo?

 Exchange Area forecasts are required for the CNA in its capacity of Pool Administrator to manage the inventory levels of available Thousands-Blocks available in each of the Exchange Area pools.
 However, the CNA’s ability to manage pool inventories is limited to encouragements to carriers to return excess blocks, and to request pool replenishment CO Codes in circumstances where pool inventories are below forecasted Thousands-Block demand.
 The CNA cannot on its own initiative request a CO code for pool replenishment – only carriers can be assigned CO codes.
 A desirable goal is to maintain a 6-month supply of Thousands-Blocks in each Exchange Area pool.
 Therefore, a rule creating greater flexibility for a carrier as to when it may request pool replenishment (instead of being forced to accept current inventory from a Thousands-Blocks pool) can help maintain a readily available 6-months supply of available Thousands-Blocks.
 Similar pool replenishment flexibility has been granted to carriers in the US.

 For example, in the US, if a carrier needs five (5) Thousands-Blocks, and the corresponding pool has sufficient blocks (e.g., eight (8) blocks), but the six-month industry aggregate demand in the Exchange Area is greater than the blocks in the pool (e.g., fifteen (15) blocks), then, a carrier can still request a pool replenishment CO Code, select blocks just from the pool, or request a combination of blocks from the pool replenishment CO Code and blocks from the pool.